One study suggests that nearly 11% of adults in the United States have a food allergy (

 However, you may not have to avoid all egg-related foods, as heating eggs can change the shape of the allergy-causing proteins.
 This can stop your body from seeing them as harmful, meaning they’re less likely to cause a reaction (

-Nevertheless, this isn’t the case for everybody, and the consequences of ingesting eggs when you are allergic to them can be severe.
+The consequences of ingesting eggs when you are allergic to them can be severe.
 Because of this, you should check with your doctor before you reintroduce any egg-containing foods.

 The most common type of egg allergy is an egg white allergy.
 The treatment is an egg-free diet.
 However, some people may be able to reintroduce some foods containing cooked eggs into their diet.